 Let’s go back to our previous example.
-Due to some constraints, you’ve decided to examine one plant type only which is dandelions.
-This is an example of a delimitation since it limits your analysis to dandelions only and not with other plant types.
+Due to some constraints, you’ve only decided to examine one plant type, which is dandelions.
+This is an example of a delimitation since it limits your analysis to dandelions only and not other plant types.
 Note that the number of plant types used is within your control.

 Meanwhile, your study cannot state that a higher quantity of organic fertilizer is the sole reason for plant growth.
 That’s because your research’s focus is only on correlation.
 Since this is already beyond your control, then this is a limitation.

 How To Write Scope and Delimitation: Step-by-Step Guide

 To write your research’s Scope and Delimitation section, follow these steps:

 1. Review Your Study’s Objectives and Problem Statement

 Your study’s coverage relies on its objectives.
 Thus, you can only write this section if you’re familiar with what exactly you’re researching.
 Furthermore, ensure that you understand the problems you ought to answer.

 Once you have a solid understanding of the abovementioned things, you may start writing your study’s Scope and Delimitation.

 2. State the Key Information To Explain Your Study’s Coverage and Boundaries

 This refers to the concept that you’re focusing on in your research.
 Some examples are the following: